shikwambipolly/how_is_bloomberg/README.md

 ## Disclaimer

-This project is not affiliated with Bloomberg L.P., NSX, or IJG.
+This project is not affiliated with any financial data provider or exchange.
+Names of specific services are the property of their respective owners.